miguelzeph/interview-questions/index.md

 ##### possible answers
-- No, I'm not working in the moment because I'm hundred porcent dedicated to improve my english.
+- No, I'm not working in the moment because I'm hundred porcent dedicated to improve my english to improve my vocabulary